Workforce Development Initiatives Will Redefine Manufacturing Jobs

 • Attracting STEM talent for the future

-Each of the institutes in the Manufacturing USA network has ongoing workforce development initiatives.
+Each of the institutes in the Manufacturing USA network has ongoing workforce development initiatives, which can be viewed on this interactive map – you can search by audience group, category of resource, or technology focus area or use the interactive map.
 They are engaging with educational institutions and industry to increase interest in manufacturing careers and equip manufacturing workers with the skills they need to support the advanced manufacturing of the future.
 Many of the institutes have developed specialty online learning initiatives to develop career pathways that offer:

 • Competency-based vs. time-based learning, which allows for more individualized curricula and targeting specific skills, and usually results in higher engagement.